latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Non-profit law firms, free legal clinics and attorneys across the city of Detroit and its suburbs (including Oakland, Wayne, Macomb and other counties) provide low income families free advice, support, and representation in court when needed.
-Clients can get assistance with housing matters as well as programs to help them with receiving public benefits and much more.
+Non-profit law firms, free legal clinics and attorneys across the city of Detroit and its suburbs (including Oakland, Wayne, Macomb and other counties) provide consultations to low income families.
+It is possible to get free advice, support, and representation in court when needed for a domestic issue.
+Clients can get legal help with housing matters, family matters, legal aid for getting public benefits and much more.
+Find details on free legal in the Detroit MI area and surrounding counties.

 Free legal aid for housing issues

-For those that rent their home or apartment, eviction prevention support is generally offered for free.
+For those that rent their home or apartment, eviction prevention support from a legal aid attorney is generally offered for free.
 This can help people in Detroit who are behind on their rent or are faced with other issues from their landlord or apartment manager.
-Lawyers may coordinate mediation and other support for tenants, and in general offer them the assistance they need for their housing needs.
+Lawyers may coordinate landlord-tenant mediation and other support for tenants, and in general offer them the assistance they need for their housing needs.
+As the legal services try to keep people in their home or apartment.
 There are also other Detroit homeless prevention programs for both financial aid or legal support.

 Counsel for Domestic Violence and Sexual Assault is offered to those that need it.
 In general, this free representation will provide the means to hold the perpetrator accountable.
 The person who was a victim, such as a women or their child, will be kept safe and be provided various remedies.
 Pro-bono firms such as Lakeshore Legal Aid will assist them with public benefits advocacy, ensuring long-term safety, custody for their children, and more.

-Family Civil Law matters are dealt with as well.
+A wide range of Family Civil Law matters are dealt with as well.
 This service is wide ranging, however note that no criminal issues are handled.
 The legal firms will only provide free aid for things such as family arguments, disputes, and other concerns, even on child custody.
+Some of the lawyers also arrange free or income based divorce filings too.

-Many applicants may lose their benefits, and legal aid can help there as well.
+Many applicants may lose their federal or state benefits, and legal aid can help there as well.
 Such as maybe food stamps are cut back are there is housing discrimination for section 8.
 Or maybe the amount of financial assistance was reduced due to no fault of the residents.
-Detroit, Oakland and law firms from other counties all assist there as well.
+Detroit, Oakland County and volutneer law firms from other counties all assist there as well.

 Locations for free attorneys in Detroit region